This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Light intensity is generally measured in foot-candle, lumens, or lux.

-- Distance from the light source, generally 12 – 24 inches for foliage houseplants.
+- Distance from the light source, typically 12 – 24 inches for foliage houseplants.

 - Light quality – grow lights tend to be labeled as blue, red, or white/balanced light.